 Starbucks (SBUX) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the coffee chain had gained 1.89% over the past month, outpacing the Retail-Wholesale sector's loss of 4.35% and the S&P 500's loss of 4.3% in that time.
+Prior to today's trading, shares of the coffee chain had gained 2.55% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 0.67% and the S&P 500's loss of 0.46% in that time.

-Wall Street will be looking for positivity from SBUX as it approaches its next earnings report date.
-The company is expected to report EPS of $0.31, down 55.71% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.05 billion, down 10.32% from the year-ago period.
+SBUX will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.32, down 54.29% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $6.05 billion, down 10.31% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.98 per share and revenue of $23.36 billion, which would represent changes of -65.37% and -11.88%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for SBUX.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for SBUX.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.48% higher.
-SBUX is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.65% higher.
+SBUX is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note that SBUX has a PEG ratio of 6.15 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Restaurants industry currently had an average PEG ratio of 4.58 as of yesterday's close.
+Also, we should mention that SBUX has a PEG ratio of 2.31.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 4.11 based on yesterday's closing prices.

 Click to get this free report